 - Not currently in a breeding program (female dogs)

-- Must have Saturday availability; donations take place at PVSEC on Saturday's only.
-Drop off is at 10am and pickup is at 1pm.
+- Must have Saturday availability; donations take place at PVSEC on Saturday only.
+All donors are dropped off at 10a, and picked up at 1pm.

 Blood donation takes about 15-20 minutes.
 Owners will drop off their pet for a few hours.
 The procedure will not jeopardize your pet's health, and is not painful.
 Since many pets behave much better when the owner is not around, we prefer that you not be present, making the process easier and faster.
 Some dogs may require light sedation.